Fredavv88/Cloud-project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting Inbound access to the network.

 The configuration details of each machine may be found below.
-Note: Use the Markdown Table Generator to add/remove values from the table.

 | Name     | Function   | IP Address | Operating System |
 |----------|------------|------------|------------------|